Explore

 linear

 Homestay or tent stay at Kareri Village.
 Evening visit to the Shiva temple is recommended.
-Technical: Drive from Dharamshala to Ghera is 1.5 hours on a winding mountain road.
-The trek from Ghera to Kareri village is a gentle uphill through dense forest.
-Well-marked trail.
+Technical: Drive from Dharamshala to Kareri village is a gentle uphill through dense forest.
+Well-marked road.
 The last km involves crossing the Kareri Nallah on a wooden bridge.
 Landscape: Kareri village is a traditional Gaddi settlement.
 The Shiva temple near the village dates back several centuries and is built in the distinctive Himalayan wooden-and-stone style.
 During the Kartik Purnima fair (November), thousands of devotees walk up from the plains.
 Safety: Hydrate well.
 The forest canopy keeps the trail cool but humid.
 Check for ticks after the forest walk.
-Set up camp by 4 PM.
+Set up camp by 4 PM or stay in guesthouse

 Key Landmarks